mayumih387/route360/src/content/posts/get-ip-react/en.md

 This is the method I used to get an IP address for a comment system or an inquiry form.

-Because Javascript itself can't catch the client IP address, here we're using a third-party API.
+Because JavaScript itself can't catch the client IP address, here we're using a third-party API.

 The React Hooks to use for this example are `useState()` and `useEffect()`.